hanothemano/kaluza-cucumber-bdd-tests/README.md

 # kaluza-cucumber-bdd-tests
-bdd tests for kaluza interview

-Ensure that node is installed
+These are the BDD Cucumber Tests For Kaluza Interview

+**NOTE:** If for whatever reason you cannot get these tests to run I have attached a quicktime video for reference of them working recording-fallback-example-test-working.mp4

+##### Step 1

-And that NPM is also installed
+Ensure that both Node + npm is also installed

-node -v
-npm -v
+You can check this by running the command in terminal shell node -v npm -v

+If you dont have node installed you can simply run the command `brew install node`

-the current versions running on my local mac machine are
+The current versions running on my local mac machine were

-Node
-v18.20.8

-NPM
-v10.8.2
+`Node
+v18.20.8`

+`NPM
+v10.8.2`

-So hopefully your current versions will also work when you download this repo!
+So hopefully your current node / npm versions will also work on your machine too

+##### Step 2

-clone the repo
+ssh clone the repo (or manually download the zip)

-git@github.com:hanothemano/kaluza-cucumber-bdd-tests.git
+`git clone git@github.com:hanothemano/kaluza-cucumber-bdd-tests.git`

 cd into the project folder

-cd kaluza-cucumber-bdd-tests

-1st command to run
+`cd ~/Downloads/kaluza-cucumber-bdd-tests`

+##### 1st Command To Run After Cloning

-npm init playwright@latest
+`npm init playwright@latest`

 Q1.
 Do you want to use TypeScript or JavaScript?
 Select Javascript for that option